 21.1 In Pandemonium, Prophecy

-Here is an old Chong adage from the stoic period of their short-lived and dubious culture: “In pandemonium find prophecy”, meaning of course that a good story will carry you home when you feel lost, no matter how improbable its premise.
+Here is an old Chong adage from the stoic period of our short-lived and dubious culture: “In pandemonium find prophecy”, meaning of course that a good story will carry you home when you feel lost, no matter how improbable its premise.
 But you do have to believe in it.
 Passionately.

 We’ll have to sell thousands of Mystery-Paint-by-Number sets to achieve our noble if somewhat delusional goal, but when a fundamental sense of meaning disappears from life you grasp at straws .
 Automatically.
 Because you’ve got to start again somewhere, anywhere, even with an insane idea like this.
 Mystery Painting Paint-by-Number kits may have been a mad idea born of a mad mind at a mad time but we need to begin again somewhere.
 So why not with Mystery Painting Paint-by-Number kits?